zostay/RakuWAPI/README.md

 # TERMINOLOGY
 =============

-A P6SGI application is a Perl 6 subroutine that expects to receive an environment from an *application server* and returns a response each time it is called to be processed by that server.
+A P6SGI application is a Perl 6 subroutine that expects to receive an environment form an *application server* and returns a response each time it is called to be processed by that server.

 A Web Server is an application that processes requests and responses according to the HTTP protocol.

 An application server is a program that is able to provide an environment to a *P6SGI application* and process the value returned from such an application.

-The *application server* might be associated with a *web server*, might itself be a *web server*, might process a protocol used to communicat with a *web server* (such as CGI or FastCGI), or may be something else entirely not related to a *web server* (such as a tool for testing *P6SGI applications*).
+The *application server* might be associated with a *web server*, might itself be a *web server*, might process a protocol used to communicate with a *web server* (such as CGI or FastCGI), or may be something else entirely not related to a *web server* (such as a tool for testing *P6SGI applications*).

 Middleware is a *P6SGI application* that wraps another *P6SGI application* for the purpose of performing some auxiliary task such as preprocessing request environments, logging, postprocessing responses, etc.